-Scrubs are ridiculously easy to make.
-I'm pretty sure my first homemade beauty recipe was a scrub, and I was so proud of myself!
-It’s so worth the 5 minutes of prep time because your skin just feels so darn good after a scrubbing rub down.
-There are approximately 8 gazillion different ways to make a scrub, which starts to make it seem daunting.
-Have no fear, it’s simple when you break it down.
-Here’s the basic equation I follow when making my own scrub.
+I'm pretty sure my first homemade beauty recipe was a sugar scrub, and I was so proud of myself!
+Those 5 minutes of prep time were worth it because your skin just feels so darn good after a scrubbing rubdown.

 Basic Homemade Body Scrub Recipe

 —½ cup liquid (see liquid options discussed below)

 1. Put the exfoliant in a bowl and add liquid slowly, stirring as you go.
 You want a consistency that you can scoop with your hand, so don't let the texture get too runny.

 2. Add optional add-ins and mix again.
 Store your scrub in a container with a tight-fitting lid.

 3. You can easily double this recipe if you want to keep it on hand for a while.